 For ease of comparison this information should be reported with a resolution of seconds.

 Due to the nature of operating anycast DNS clouds there may be multiple steps in the distribution of the Root Zone, dependent on the internal distribution processes at each root-server operator.
-Additionally the availability of anycasted instances may present as anomalies in measurements and investigators are therefore forewarned.
+Additionally the availability of anycasted instances may be present as anomalies in measurements and investigators are therefore forewarned.
 Therefore measurements may only represent the average for 95% of the operationally-active instances of a root server per root zone serial.

 2.2 The size of the overall root zone

-The size of the compiled root zone is measured in wire-format AXFR response encoded as if to be transmitted in the smallest number of messages with the names in the zone and the resource records’ in each RRset sorted into DNSSEC order, and using compression pointers wherever possible.
+The size of the compiled root zone is measured in wire-format AXFR response, encoded as if to be transmitted in the smallest number of messages with the names in the zone and the resource records in each RRset sorted into DNSSEC order, and using compression pointers wherever possible.
+Even though AXFR occurs over TCP, this measurement must exclude the two-octet size prefix for each message transmitted.

-This measurement may be useful to track over a longer period of time to detect any trends in the growth of the zone and correlate this to other measurements such as the latency in distribution.
+Tracking this measurement over a long period of time may be useful in detecting any trends in the growth of the zone and correlating this to other measurements such as the latency in distribution.

-The size of the compiled root zone is not expected to change from operator to operator; but in an effort to ensure consistency in the root system all operators should report the size of the root zone so if there are any differences that are seen on the platform they can be identified and remedied.
+The size of the compiled root zone is not expected to change from operator to operator; but, in an effort to ensure consistency in the root system, all operators should report the size of the root zone so if there are any differences that are seen on the platform they can be identified and remedied.
 Examples of differences that we should be looking for are distribution issues where the content is being changed, i.e. a truncated zone files, etc.

 2.3 The number of queries